Applications | Raman spectroscopy

 For the purpose of selecting a cryostat, it is useful to separate Raman measurements into two categories: Macro-Raman (or just Raman) and Micro-Raman.

 Standard macro-Raman measurements are performed on bulk samples.
-The optics used to collect the PL signal do not necessarily need to be very close to the sample and the vibration levels with our standard open and closed-cycle systems are generally acceptable.
+The optics used to collect the PL signal do not necessarily need to be very close to the sample, and the vibration levels with our standard open and closed-cycle systems are generally acceptable.

-4 K closed-cycle SHI-4-2
+4 K closed-cycle CCS-100

-SHI-4-2 4 K CCR
+CCS-100 4 K CCR

 Continuous flow open-cycle ST-100